cschreib/kmos-scripts/README.md

 This guide will teach you how to obtain the simplest possible reduction of your VLT-KMOS data, using the default behavior of the pipeline.
 It uses esorex, not the reflex GUI.
 So you do the reduction one step and a time, and you have the opportunity to inspect the data and understand what is going on.
 Also, at any stage you can change the parameters, or apply custom steps of your own: the last sections describe some improvements over the standard reduction.

 Now are you prepared to loose a full day or more?
 Then let's go.
+The whole guide may appear very long, but there are actually very few things for you to do; although probably much more to learn if you are new to near-IR spectropy.

 NB: You can use these scripts freely.
 In exchange, a citation to this webpage or Schreiber et al. (in prep.) is always welcome!